BINF-3101/lab10_transcription_factors/README.md

 This will display the results with all the columns aligned

+&nbsp;

-# LQ 1 - How many TFs did you find in your protein sequences?
+# LQ 1
+How many TFs did you find in your protein sequences?

 There are 12 columns in the file.
 These are the columns